mjmcnelis/RKM.jl/docs/src/solver_options.md

 adaptive = Doubling()   # or Embedded()
 ```

-All Runge--Kutta methods are compatible with step doubling, but it is only practical for methods with a low number of stages (1 or 2).
+Step-doubling is compatible with all Runge--Kutta methods, but its effectiveness is limited to methods with a low number of stages (1 or 2).

 ## `save_solution`